scantarini/MyGame/readme.txt

 Update 1:
 Idea of this game:
+I have been learning about the Graphics libraries through online books and video tutorials.

 The player model is a flying saucer that shoots a beam to teleport people onto the ship.
 As of now, I have implemented movement for both the